TritonVM/triton-vm/specification/src/hash-table.md

     1. If the round number in the next row is not 1, then `RunningEvaluationSpongeAbsorb` remains unchanged.
     1. If the current instruction in the next row is either `hash` or `squeeze`, then `RunningEvaluationSpongeAbsorb` remains unchanged.
 1. If the round number in the next row is 1 and the current instruction is `squeeze`, then `RunningEvaluationSpongeSqueeze` accumulates the next row with respect to challenges 🥔₀ through 🥔₉ and indeterminate 🚪.
     Otherwise, it remains unchanged.
+1. If the round number in the next row is 1 and the current instruction in the next row is not `hash`, then `RunningEvaluationSpongeOrder` accumulates `CI` in the next row with respect to indeterminate 🪞.
+    Otherwise, it remains unchanged.
 1. If the round number is 1, the `state` registers adhere to the rules of applying Rescue-XLIX round 1.
 1. If the round number is 2, the `state` registers adhere to the rules of applying Rescue-XLIX round 2.